-- What help is available

-- Who it is aimed at

-- How to access it
+- Who it is aimed at - How to access it

-- Why should they access it - What is likely to happen next
+What is likely to happen next

 8.0 Sources or support at school and in the local community

 Classroom Based Staff

 All staff at Broad Square are now attachment and trauma informed and have had significant training in this.
 If a student is feeling low or has difficulties with their mental health, please consult with your child's classroom staff in the first instance.